 “I have personally seen issues where people have stored their polycarbonate horizontally on something like a pallet that has very wide gaps, and the pallet will create waves over time that are difficult to get rid of,” Millhof says.

 Even though pretreatment typically isn’t required for polycarbonates, sometimes static can build up on the surface in dry climates.
-This is known to happen in northern areas during the winter.
+This is also known to happen in northern areas during the winter.
 When static is a problem, Millhof recommends using a blower or wand that’s designed to help reduce the charge before printing.

 Working With Cast Acrylic